oanguenot/simctl-cli/README.md

 ### Compile application

-This application compiles the application by selecting the project and the scheme.
+This command compiles the application by selecting the project and the scheme.

 ```bash